Over 3,400 branches of 26 PSBs closed or merged in last 5 years: RTI

 According to RTI reply, the maximum 2,568 branches of the SBI were affected due to merger or closure in the last five financial years.
 The RBI informed that Bharatiya Mahila Bank, State Bank of Bikaner and Jaipur, State Bank of Hyderabad, State Bank of Mysore, State Bank of Patiala and State Bank of Travancore were merged with SBI with effect from April 1, 2017.

-All India Bank Employees' Association (AIBEA) General Secretary C H Venkatachalam told PTI that at least 7,000 branches of these banks likely to be affected if the government forms four big banks by out of the ten state-owned banks in the country.
-Most of these affected branches will be from the metros and cities.
+All India Bank Employees' Association (AIBEA) General Secretary C H Venkatachalam told PTI that at least 7,000 branches of these banks likely to be affected, if the government forms four big banks out of the ten state-owned banks in the country.
+Most of these affected branches will be from the metros and cities, he added.

 Venkatachalam expressed apprehensions that the proposed merger would decline the business of the PSBs concerned.
 It is generally seen that customers stop banking with the branch, once it was closed or merged with another one.

-However, economist Jayantilal Bhandari said that the merger of PSBs is the need of the hour.
-"The state exchequer will benefit after the creation of big banks by merging smaller public sector banks.
+However, economist Jayantilal Bhandari said that merger of PSBs is the need of the hour.
+"The state exchequer will benefit after creation of big banks by merging smaller public sector banks.

 In addition, the large state-run banks will be able to distribute relatively more loans to the common people due to their strong financial condition, which will spur the economic growth in the country," he said.